Learning to synthesise the ageing brain without longitudinal data: Introduction

 Under the hood, what trains the generator, is a deep adversarial method that learns the joint distribution of brain appearance, age and health state.
 The quality of the output is encouraged by a discriminator that judges whether an output image is representative of the distribution of brain images of the desired age and health state.
-A typical problem in synthesis with \textit{cross-sectional} data \citep{ziegler2012models} is loss of \textit{subject identity}\footnote{A classical computer vision example is the synthesis of a human face resembling another individual instead of the input subject.
-Even with faces humans find it difficult to assess identity loss; in brain images visual characterisation of identity loss is extremely challenging.}, i.e. the synthesis of an output that may not correspond to the input subject's identity.
-We propose, and motivate, two loss functions that help preserve \textit{subject identity} by essentially regularising the amount of change introduced by ageing.
+A typical problem in synthesis which is exacerbated with \textit{cross-sectional} data \citep{ziegler2012models} is loss of \textit{subject identity}\footnotemark, i.e.\ the synthesis of an output that may not correspond to the input subject's identity.
+We propose, and motivate, two loss functions towards retaining \textit{subject identity} by regularising the amount of change introduced by ageing.
 In addition, we motivate the design of our conditioning mechanisms and show that ordinal binary encoding for both discrete and continuous variables improves performance significantly.